507.01 Definitions.—As used in this chapter, the term:

 507.09 Administrative remedies; penalties.—

-(1) The department may enter an order doing one or more of the following if the department finds that a mover or moving broker, or a person employed or contracted by a mover or broker, has violated or is operating in violation of this chapter or the rules or orders issued in accordance with this chapter:
+(1) The department may enter an order doing one or more of the following if the department finds that a mover or moving broker, or a person employed or contracted by a mover or broker, has violated or is operating in violation of this chapter or the rules or orders issued pursuant to this chapter:

 (a) Issuing a notice of noncompliance under s.
 120.695.

-(b) Imposing an administrative fine not to exceed $5,000 for each act or omission.
+(b) Imposing an administrative fine in the Class II category pursuant to s.
+570.971 for each act or omission.

 (c) Directing that the person cease and desist specified activities.